 Social selling is a hot topic for anyone trying to build their personal brand and trying to grow deeper yet more trusted relationships with clients and influencers, but it has to link to lead qualification and pipeline discipline.

-I’ve recently started doing it myself and while it initially felt like I was stepping off a cliff edge, I leaned in.
+I’ve recently started doing it myself and it really felt like I was stepping off a cliff edge.
 I have honestly gotten over the apprehensiveness and thoroughly enjoyed establishing and extending my viewpoints, finding the topics I’m passionate about, meeting new and interesting people and winning work off it too.

 The thing I love about social selling is that anyone can utilise it.